begin-theadventure/lutris-scripts/lutris-scripts/Titanfall/Origin/Readme.md

     Symlink the Titanfall folder to /path/to/titanfall/drive_c/Program Files (x86)/Origin Games

-    Open Origin->right click on Titanfall->Locate Game and it will verify the game files.
+    Origin->right click on Titanfall->Locate Game and it will verify the game files.

     After that the game should be ready to play!